- Elgar original reference

 Chapter 9: The Rebound Effect: Definition and Estimation

-Steve Sorrell* 1 Introduction To achieve reductions in carbon emissions, most governments are seeking ways to improve energy efficiency throughout the economy.
+9 The rebound effect: definition and estimation Steve Sorrell* 1 Introduction To achieve reductions in carbon emissions, most governments are seeking ways to improve energy efficiency throughout the economy.
 It is generally assumed that such improvements will reduce overall energy consumption, at least compared to a scenario in which such improvements are not made.
 But a range of mechanisms, commonly grouped under the heading of ‘rebound effects’ may reduce the size of the ‘energy savings’ achieved.
 Indeed, there is some evidence to suggest that the introduction of certain types of energy-efficient technology in the past has contributed to an overall increase in energy demand – an outcome that has been termed ‘backfire’.
 This applies in particular to pervasive new technologies, such as steam engines in the nineteenth century, that significantly raise overall economic productivity as well as improving energy efficiency (Alcott, 2005).
 These rebound effects could have far-reaching implications for energy and climate policy.
 While cost-effective improvements in energy efficiency should improve welfare and benefit the economy, they could in some cases provide an ineffective or even a counterproductive means of tackling climate change.
 However, it does not necessarily follow that all improvements in energy efficiency will increase overall energy consumption or in particular that the improvements induced by policy measures will do so.
 The nature, operation and importance of rebound effects are the focus of a longrunning debate within energy economics.
-On the micro level, the question is whether improvements in the technical efficiency of energy use can be expected to reduce energy consumption by the amount...
+On the micro level, the question is whether improvements in the technical efficiency of energy use can be expected...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.